The Acoustic Revolution1 of 4

 What is Stress-Timing?

-In stress-timed languages like English, stressed syllables occur at roughly equal intervals, regardless of how many unstressed syllables come between them.
-This creates a distinctive rhythm that native speakers unconsciously expect.
+In stress-timed languages like English, stressed syllables occur at roughly equal intervals (~500ms apart), regardless of how many unstressed syllables come between them.
+This creates a distinctive rhythm pattern that native speakers unconsciously expect and track.

 Consider this sentence: "PLEASE call STELLa"